GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/data-controller-state-delegate.md

 ---

 A delegate protocol some Controllers use to propagate the information about controller `state` changes.
-You can use it to let users know a certain activity is happening in the background, i.e. using a non-blocking activity indicator.
+You can use it to let users know a certain activity is happening in the background, for example using a non-blocking activity indicator.

 ``` swift
 public protocol DataControllerStateDelegate: AnyObject